 An A or B pass at National 5.
-In exceptional circumstances National 5 may be bypassed after discussion with Ms Spooner.

 In this course, knowledge and understanding of music will be developed through the following areas of study:

 - performing skills

 - understanding music

 - composing music

 Either: Performing (50%)

 Learners demonstrate practical performing skills on either two selected instruments, or on a selected instrument and voice, in a prepared programme of music of Grade 5 standard or above.